Indarctos: Distribution

+Paleoecology

+Enamel δ13C values from fossilised teeth of I. arctoides from Cerro de los Batallones in Spain show that it was an omnivore with a preference for carnivory over herbivory.
+Dental microwear reveals that I. anthracitis was a specialist that consumed invertebrate prey.

 In Kazakhstan, the species I. punjabiensis is known from the Karabulak formation which dates to 6.3–6.5 Ma (Late Miocene).
 It coexisted with three mustelids (Martes sp., Promeles sp., Plesiogulo crassa Teilhard), three feliforms (Adcrocuta eximia, Hyaenictitherium hyaenoides orlovi, Amphimachairodus kurteni), four perissodactyls (Hipparion hippidiodus, H. elegans, Chilotherium sp., Sinotherium zaisanensis), and six artiodactyls (Cervavitus novorossiae, Procapreolus latifrons, Samotherium cf. irtyshense, Paleotragus (Yuorlovia) asiaticus, Tragoportax sp., Gazella dorcadoides).
 The climate that Indarctos punjabensis lived in was mild and arid.
 It was a habitat of wide, open steppes.

+In the Late Miocene Litra Formation of Pakistan, I. cf. atticus inhabited an open environment characterised by monsoonal seasonality and the presence of C4 grasses.